Brookside

 Brookside Facts

-With lots averaging more than 32,100 square feet in size and 47% of the site preserved as open space, the 27-home Brookside residential community maintains Walnut’s historic character as an open space-oriented community with primarily single-family homes on large lots.
+With lots averaging more than 32,100 square feet in size and 47% of the site preserved as open space, the 27-home Brookside residential community reflects the care we have taken to honor and maintain Walnut’s character as a city of primarily single-family homes on large lots.
 If you have questions about the homes we will be building at Brookside upon the project’s approval click here.

 Please scroll through this site to learn more about Brookside and use the “Talk to Us” page to share your thoughts with us.